-Anytime you see this symbol in manuals, instructions, and on the unit, be aware of the potential for personal injury.
-There are three levels of precaution:
+Any time you see this symbol in manuals, instructions and on the unit, be aware of the potential for personal injury.
+There are 3 levels of precaution:

-- DANGER identifies the most serious hazards which will result in severe personal injury or death. - WARNING signifies hazards which could result in personal injury or death. - 3.
-CAUTION is used to identify unsafe practices which may result in minor personal injury or product and property damage.
+DANGER identifies the most serious hazards which results in severe personal injury or death.
+WARNING signifies hazards that could result in personal injury or death.
+CAUTION is used to identify unsafe practices which could result in minor personal injury or product and property damage.

-NOTE is used to highlight suggestions which will result in enhanced installation, reliability, or operation.
+NOTE is used to highlight suggestions which results in enhanced installation, reliability, or operation.